Last updated: June 1, 2019

 Gat’s death scene wasn’t the only time THQ would meddle with the game’s content either, as most of the darker and more serious storylines were left on the cutting room floor because they didn’t fit the kind of experience THQ wanted.
 Basically, THQ wanted the game to be all wacky and humorous and over-the-top all the time, which was a fairly major departure from the feel of the previous game.

 As soon as they arrive in Steelport, the Saints lose all their money thanks to the efforts of master hacker Matt Miller, leader of the Deckers (a gang that basically consists of anime teenagers, and another part of the Syndicate.
 The third gang is the Luchadores, a group of Mexican wrestlers led by Eddie “Killbane” Pryor.
-Yes, a gang of Mexican wrestlers.), so they have to start from scratch again and build up their influence in the new city.
+Yes, there is a gang of Mexican wrestlers), so they have to start from scratch again and build up their influence in the new city.
 Of course, doing this with just the Boss, Shaundi and Pierce (who shows up shortly after you arrive in Steelport) wouldn’t work at all, so the Saints are going to need some new friends.

 Why not just get some of your old buddies from Stilwater to help out, you ask?
 Well, the original plan was for Stilwater to get nuked to oblivion in this game, which was meant to give you extra motivation to take down the Syndicate.
 Personally I thought that storyline sounded quite stupid and forced (“LOOK HOW AWESOME OUR LAME VILLAIN IS, HE BLEW UP ALL THAT STUFF YOU LIKED!” is an incredibly tired trope in fiction), so I’m kind of glad it didn’t make it in, although by the time SRIV rolls around none of this will matter in the slightest.